melleniee/Extracting-Stock-Data-Using-a-Python-Library/README.md

 # Extracting-Stock-Data-Using-a-Python-Library
-## Using a Python Library to obtain financial data
+Using a Python Library to obtain financial data<br />
 Extracting historical stock data using yfinance